-Vaccine-preventable The creation of national immunization programmes several decades ago enjoyed high public acceptance and achieved great success, with coverage diseases and rates exceeding 90% for most of the routinely administered vaccines (205), immunization resulting in the certification of the Region as polio-free in 2002 and a reduction in measles cases by more than 90% since 1990.
+317. The creation of national immunization programmes several decades ago enjoyed high public acceptance and achieved great success, with coverage rates exceeding 90% for most of the routinely administered vaccines (203), resulting in the certification of the Region as poliofree in 2002 and a reduction in measles cases by more than 90% since 1990.
 Lately, however, the public's risk perception has shifted towards the adverse events associated with vaccination, rather than the dangers of the actual disease, with consequent negative effects on disease control.
 Pockets of susceptible people remain despite generally high immunization coverage, and previously contained diseases have returned.
 For example, in 2007 the annual regional incidence of measles had dropped to an all-time low before the rate increased four-fold by 2011, with most cases occurring in the western and central parts of the Region.

-Despite these challenges, routine childhood vaccines remain crucial, lifesaving public health tools, and several important new vaccines, such as pneumococcal and rotavirus vaccines, are being progressively introduced into the routine immunization schedules of Member States.
-Moreover, vaccines against cancer-causing viruses, hepatitis B and human papillomavirus bridge communicable and noncommunicable diseases (206-209).
+- 318. Despite these challenges, routine childhood vaccines8 remain crucial, life-saving public health tools, and several important new vaccines, such as pneumococcal and rotavirus vaccines, are being progressively introduced into the routine immunization schedules of Member States.
+Moreover, vaccines against cancer-causing viruses, hepatitis B and human papillomavirus bridge communicable and noncommunicable diseases (204-207). - 319.
+Specific advocacy campaigns such as the annual European Immunization Week (208) offer countries an opportunity to launch widespread immunization campaigns and increase awareness towards the regional commitment to maintaining high immunization coverage. - 320.
+Surveillance systems must be maintained and strengthened for all vaccine-preventable diseases.

-&lt;sup>7 For measles, rubella, mumps, poliomyelitis, diphtheria, tetanus, pertussis, hepatitis B, Haemophilis influenzae b and varicella.

-Specific advocacy campaigns such as the annual European Immunization Week (210) offer countries an opportunity to launch widespread immunization campaigns and increase awareness towards the regional commitment to maintaining high immunization coverage.

-Surveillance systems must be maintained and strengthened for all vaccinepreventable diseases.
 The WHO Regional Office for Europe has multiple disease-specific laboratory-based surveillance networks in place to detect cases, trace chains of transmission and even detect pathogens before clinical cases occur.
-Such systems involve clinicians, epidemiologists and networks of more than 200 fully accredited laboratories using WHO standards for case definition, surveillance protocols and laboratory methods to detect the circulation of pathogens in humans and environment, determine the origin and transmission pathways of infectious agents based on genetic data and monitor the effects of vaccination once implemented (211).
+Such systems involve clinicians, epidemiologists and networks of more than 200 fully accredited laboratories using WHO standards for case definition, surveillance protocols and laboratory methods to detect the circulation of pathogens in humans and environment, determine the origin and transmission pathways of infectious agents based on genetic data and monitor the effects of vaccination once implemented (209). - 321.
 The WHO Regional Office for Europe continues its work on linking disease surveillance networks and improving the timeliness and accuracy of data sharing.
-It has offered the Centralized Information System for Infectious Diseases (CISID) (212) as a service to the Member States for several years and more recently has launched the Laboratory Data Management System for the Polio Laboratory Network (213) to provide laboratory-related data for every case in near real time with a precision never before available.
-Similar platforms are under development for other Regional Office laboratory networks.

-The history of smallpox eradication (214), as well as recent episodes of laboratory-acquired SARS (215), indicate that laboratories may become sources of infection, and laboratory biosafety and biosecurity must be priorities for the laboratory community in the European Region, especially since poliomyelitis is targeted for global eradication.
+It has offered the Centralized Information System for Infectious Diseases (CISID) (210) as a service to the Member States for several years and more recently has launched the Laboratory Data Management System for the Polio Laboratory Network (211) to provide laboratory-related data for every case in near real time with a precision never before available.
+Similar platforms are under development for other Regional Office laboratory networks. - 322.
+The history of smallpox eradication (212), as well as recent episodes of laboratory-acquired SARS (213), indicate that laboratories may become sources of infection, and laboratory biosafety and biosecurity must be priorities for the laboratory community in the European Region, especially since poliomyelitis is targeted for global eradication.

-Previous gains in life expectancy in the WHO European Region, caused in part by the introduction of antibiotics, are at risk today because of growing antimicrobial resistance.
-Life-saving antibiotics are becoming ineffective or dramatically expensive, posing serious technical and financial challenges to physicians, health systems and patients in all countries, especially resource-limited ones.
-This is true for drugs that treat many common bacterial infections, such as urinary tract infections and pneumonia, but it is even more striking in the treatment of TB, which increasingly faces resistance to both first- and second-line treatments (multidrug- and extensively drug-resistant TB).

-Resistance has been found in 25% or more of bacterial infections in several EU countries.
-This has led, in the EU alone, to an estimated 25 000 extra deaths each year and additional health care and societal costs of at least €1.5 billion.

-Furthermore, antibiotic-resistant bacteria easily cross borders, as shown by the well-documented international spread of bacteria containing the New Delhi metallo-beta-lactamase 1 (NDM-1) enzyme that makes them resistant to a broad range of antibiotics (216), including those, such as carbapenem, already used to treat antibiotic-resistant infections.
-This situation is of particular concern in the absence of new classes of affordable and effective antibiotics, especially against gram-negative bacteria.

-The evolution of drug-resistant organisms is a well-understood process that is accelerated by misuse (underuse and overuse) of antibiotics in human medicine and in animal agriculture.
-Poor infection control measures, especially within hospitals and clinics, directly contribute to spreading drug-resistant health care-associated infections.